It's the U.S.-Canadian border gateway for terrorists.

 Well, let's go back to what you said about gay marriage being a waste of time in the Senate.

-If they are wasting their time, and of course that's a that's a definition that is uh, you know, up for grabs, uh then uh you can different definitions of worthless.
+If they are wasting their time, and of course, that's a definition that is for grabs, then you can different definitions of worthless.

 Dan in Annapolis, Maryland, you're next on the EIB network.